scala-ide/docs/user/faq.rst

 The operating system is not using UTF-8 by default, and its default encoding is used inside Eclipse.

 The encoding used to open files can be configured at different levels.
-Most of the time, setting Eclipse default encoding to UTF-8 in ``General → Workspace`` is enough.
+Most of the time, setting Eclipse default encoding to UTF-8 in ``General → Workspace`` in the preferences [#preferences]_ is enough.
 But in some case, the wrong encoding might also have been set in the project properties, or even the file properties.

 Red screen of death (red squiggles everywhere) ...............................................